23 of the Best Bakeries in Berlin

 FREA Bakery

 For a savory pastry try their tomato poppy seed bread and for a subtly sweet item go for their marzipan poppy pastry.
 Their vanilla creme filled Spandauer is another tasty option and I can’t get enough of their sticky cardamom bun.
-It’s hard to go wrong!
+Something with vegan cheese is tasty too, it’s hard to go wrong!

 Gartenstraße 9 | Mitte